DAVIDRO999000999/psx-box/README.md

  SPU Code has been implemented
  CPU Decoder has been implemented
  Rendering code has been implemented
- Dma core code has been implemented
+ Dma Core Code has been implemented

 ## Work left to do